I overturned the rowboat planning soon

 nests, but there was nothing there, it was true

-and so I reached to get the oars and saw
+so I reached out to get the oars and saw

 appearing in a quiet growing swarm

-hornets, hundred or so out of the warm
+hornets, a hundred or so out of the warm

-earth from a hole all in alarm and awe.
+earth from a small hole in alarm and awe

 waking them up to come out and inquire